HotSauceNinja/SEI-Project-4/README.md

 ### Restructuring
 My initial plan included a user page where the user would be directed after a successful login.
 However, as I reached my MVP later than I had initially planned, I had to decide in between:
-1. Keeping to the initial plan but risking not to have enough time to fully style the website
+1. Keeping to the initial plan but risking not to have enough time to fully style the website.
-2. Cutting the user page out and focusing on styling the website, with the possibility of adding other small improvements once this is in place
+2. Cutting the user page out and focusing on styling the website, with the possibility of adding other small improvements once this is in place.

 I decided to go with the second option, which I still feel was the best choice.

-I used the gained time to find an image for the home page and liaise with a friend to help me add my logo onto it, and to create a second image using a blue tint, which I could then switch to upon mouse over.
+I used the gained time to find an image for the home page and liaise with a friend to help me add my logo onto it, and to create a second image using a blue tint, which I could then switch to when the mouse went over.

 I then implemented my colour scheme throughout the website - I decided to go for a dark mode to reduce eye strain, as I expected my users to spend lengthy intervals looking at the Scheduling page when planning the festival.
 I also opted for blue as it is a colour invoking calm, but also confidence and stabillity.
 I wanted my website to look professional and clean, and to allow easy navigation by drawing the eyes towards the important elements through use of colour.